Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/tds_configuration/AddingNcss.md

 We want to eventually serve all CDM-compatible datasets through NCSS, but right now there are some restrictions on the types of datasets that are supported.

 This documentation is for TDS administrators.
-If you are a client wanting to access data through the Netcdf Subset Service, look at NetCDF Subset Service Reference.
+If you are a client wanting to access data through the NetCDF Subset Service, look at NetCDF Subset Service Reference.

 ## Enabling the Netcdf Subset Service in the TDS